Gambia arrest five soldiers over alleged coup plot

 “Alleged soldiers involved in the plot either being pursued or on the run are: Warrant Officer Class 2 Jadama from The Gambia Navy and one Badjie from The Gambia Navy.
 First names of Jadama and Badjie are yet to be established,” it said.

-The government urged citizens to go about their usual activities as investigations into the matter are continuing and members of the public would be accordingly informed of any developments as the situation untolds.
+The government urged citizens to go about their usual activities as investigations into the matter are continuing and members of the public would be accordingly informed of any developments as the situation unfolds.

 Support PREMIUM TIMES' journalism of integrity and credibility